aws/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

 This section describes how to deploy AWS IoT FleetWise Edge Agent onto an NXP S32G-VNP-RDB2 board.

-### Prerequisites
+### Prerequisites for NXP S32G

 - **NXP Semiconductors S32G Reference Design 2** — Part number: S32G-VNP-RDB2
-- **AWS IoT FleetWise Edge Agent Compiled for ARM64** — If you are using an EC2 Graviton instance as your development machine, you will have completed this already above.
+- **AWS IoT FleetWise Edge Agent Compiled for ARM64** — If you are using an EC2 Graviton instance as your development machine, you will have completed this already [above](#compile-aws-iot-fleetwise-edge-agent-software).

   - _If you are using a local Intel x86_64 (amd64) development machine_, you will need to run the following to cross-compile AWS IoT FleetWise Edge Agent: